hashgraph/hedera-mirror-node/docs/design/smart-contracts.md

 ### Setup

-- Create a new Maven module `hedera-mirror-eth` or `hedera-mirror-json-rpc` or `hedera-mirror-web3`
+- Create a new Maven module `hedera-mirror-web3`
 - Create a new Maven module `hedera-mirror-common` that encompasses all domain POJOs and repositories
 - Use [JSON-RPC for Java](https://github.com/briandilley/jsonrpc4j) or Spring WebFlux to establish a JSON-RPC server with [JSON-RPC 2.0 specification] (https://www.jsonrpc.org/specification) support to service rpc calls
 - Use `spring-boot-starter-data-jdbc` for database access
-- Create a Systemd unit file `hedera-mirror-evm.sevice` and add to deployment script
+- Create a Helm child chart `hedera-mirror-web3` and add to Kubernetes deployment flow
 - Add to CI and utilize a Postman collection for endpoint verification

 #### Domain/Repository

-Existing domain and repositories can be utilized from the `hedera-mirror-common` dependencies to extract information from the database.
+Existing domain classes can be utilized from the `hedera-mirror-common` dependencies.
+Applicable CRUD repositories can be created using Spring based on `hedera-mirror-common` domains to extract information from the database.

 ### ETH RPC Service